thegetty/artistryinbronze/content/essays/10_Haga_et_al_text_Transmittal.md

 With the 3D shape comparison method, it has been proven that regarding detailed parts of statues, such as heads, feet, and hands, the “exact” copies are in fact incredibly precise and their deviations are in most cases within a few millimeters.

-**\[A-head\]2.
-The Doryphoros Reused in Polykleitos’s Own Works**
+## 2. The Doryphoros Reused in Polykleitos’s Own Works

-\[main text\]Having checked the reliability of “exact” copy heads, we should go back to the fifth century BC to discuss the originals of Polykleitos: the Doryphoros, the Diadoumenos, and one of the three (or four) Amazon types.[^8]
+Having checked the reliability of “exact” copy heads, we should go back to the fifth century BC to discuss the originals of Polykleitos: the Doryphoros, the Diadoumenos, and one of the three (or four) Amazon types.[^8]

 The first two male statues are variously dated,[^9] but scholars agree at least on one point: the Doryphoros was created at least a decade earlier than the Diadoumenos, because the latter has softer facial features, more natural wavy hair, and a more melancholic overall expression.
 However, the 3D comparison reveals that the face of the Diadoumenos from Delos now in Athens (National Archaeological Museum, inv.
 1826) and that of the bronze Doryphoros herm from Herculaneum now in Naples have surprisingly close shapes, while the former is 1 % smaller than the latter (**fig. 10.3**).
 It is true that the areas between the brows and the eyelids, the nose sides, and the lip contours indicate gaps of more or less 1 millimeter.
 Actually, the Delian Diadoumenos has the swelled upper eyelids, the slightly closed eyes, the slim nose line, and its lip contour is less marked; these differences cause the different expressions of the two heads.
 Some of them may be due to the Late Hellenistic sculptor who copied the Diadoumenos statue around 100 BC on Delos, but that should not be the only factor causing the difference.
 As Pliny said, the two original statues were actually different in style and the Diadoumenos was “softer” than the Doryphoros.
 There are small gaps to be sure, but the overall coincidence of the shapes of the facial features is more noteworthy: the position and shape of eyes, noses, and the upper lips are almost the same.
 If Polykleitos had modeled the two heads independently, this closeness would not have occurred.
 We may safely suppose that he reused the model of the Doryphoros to create the Diadoumenos, using the indirect lost-wax casting method.
 Thus, he kept a clay model of the Doryphoros in his workshop.
 Later, to create a new work, he took molds of this model, at least of the face, and then added some small changes and remodeled the hair to create a new clay model, the Diadoumenos, which he fired to make durable.